-Romania, Serbia, Bulgaria: OPCOM Romania vs IBEX BulgariaG and SEEPEX Serbia, competition or integration13.
-August 2015. / SEE Energy News
+Romania, Serbia, Bulgaria: OPCOM Romania vs IBEX BulgariaG and SEEPEX Serbia, competition or integration, SEE Energy News

 Romanian power exchange OPCOM is the most developed power exchange.
 After the Serbia TSO EMS-EPEX SPOT project SEEPEX also a Bulgarian-Nord Pool Spot project IBEX was initiated.
 Are these projects a competition to OPCOM or EU project of regional integration thru new platforms such as power exchanges.